Looking for an ebike conversion and not sure where to start?

 You guys are so smart, why don't you make it super simple and easy and just have like 2 or 3 kits, get rid of all the confusing technical stuff and make a product for the masses?
 Who cares about volts or amp-hours or all this mumbo jumbo?

 Because that is not what we want to do and who we want to be.
 We enjoy the challenge of filling niche applications that aren't addressed by mainstream products, pushing out innovative and customizable ebike parts to early adopters, and working with people who have creativity and needs that are a little outside the box.
 You can get a great idea on the diversity of builds possible by having a browse at the hundreds of customer conversion projects that have been uploaded to our project gallery.

 We also take interest in educating people in how these things work, and that is reflected in the parts we design and offer which try to illuminate what is under the hood rather than hide it.

-However, if you do want just a simple basic hub motor option that will work on almost all bikes, just get our minimal G311 front kit: and select the correct wheel diameter for your bicycle.
+However, if you do want just a simple basic hub motor option that will work on almost all bikes, just get a barebones SX1 hub motor kit and select the correct wheel diameter for your bicycle.